MrRotella/cordova-plugin-zebra-scanner/README.md

 * Only one Bluetooth scanner can be connected.
 The Zebra SDK does not support multiple Bluetooth connections.
 * Multiple USB scanners can be connected.
 1 Bluetooth + multiple USB scanners are also supported.
 * The Zebra SDKHandler is automatically initialized when the plugin starts.
+* Also rfid is readed and returned as array

 ## Install
 `cordova plugin add https://github.com/MrRotella/cordova-plugin-zebra-scanner.git`